 Some KPIs are more important than others, and if you focus on the wrong metrics, you’ll waste time.
-Just knowing your KPIs isn’t enough.
-Business intelligence allows you to use raw KPI data to make effective decisions, which we’ll explain further in this post.
+Just knowing your KPIs isn’t enough; business intelligence allows you to use raw KPI data to make effective decisions, which we’ll explain further.

 Why KPIs and Business Performance Metrics Matter

-Important Business Performance Metrics
+5 Important Business Performance Metrics

 1. Employee Performance

 There are several KPIs that can help you understand your employees’ performance.
 Some focus on your workforce as a whole, while others target individual efforts.
 You can calculate revenue per employee by dividing your revenue by the total number of employees.
-Profit per employee is similar.
-Calculate it by dividing your profit by the total number of employees.
-Each of these KPIs will help you ensure your team isn’t costing more than the revenue that they’re generating.
+Profit per employee is similar; calculate it by dividing your profit by the total number of employees.
+These KPIs will help you ensure that employing your sales team isn’t costing more than the revenue that they’re generating.
 Remember, raw data shouldn’t be the only factor in assessing an employee’s work.
 There are also qualitative aspects of employee performance, such as their attitude and willingness to learn.
 Ideally, you’ll address these components when giving feedback.

 2. Sales Revenues